2025 in-person Cohort

 Guest Speakers + Visiting Critics

-Each semester, Sara Jimenez's Cohort recieved Artist Talks, Lectures, Workshops
+Each semester, Sara Jimenez's Cohort received Artist Talks, Lectures, Workshops

 and Visiting Critiques from an esteemed roster of Guest Artists + Speakers.